harsha-simhadri/big-ann-benchmarks/t3/LEADERBOARDS_PRIVATE.md

-# T3 Track Private Dataset Leaderboards  (Unofficial)
+# T3 Track Private Dataset Leaderboards

-Please note that all rankings and winners are currently unofficial due to the following reasons:
-* All [open tasks and issues](TASKS_ISSUES_RESOLUTIONS.md) must be resolved.
+Please note that all rankings and winners are unofficial until all [open tasks and issues](TASKS_ISSUES_RESOLUTIONS.md) are resolved.

 ## Rankings By Category